SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 - The Windows failover cluster cannot be managed using the Failover Cluster Management tool.
 It must be managed using Windows PowerShell, and the PowerShell cmdlets must be run against individual cluster members.

 When running on Windows Server 2012 R2 or later, Exchange 2016 enables you to create a DAG without a cluster administrative access point.
-You can create a DAG without an administrative access point using the Exchange Admin Center or by using the Exchange Management Shell.
+You can create a DAG without an administrative access point using the Exchange admin center or by using the Exchange Management Shell.
 For more information, see [Creating DAGs](manage-ha/manage-dags.md#Cr) and [Create a database availability group](manage-ha/create-dags.md).